eonk/CrimeSciData/book.md

 You want to know the extent of intimate partner violence in a given country.
 You could look at police data.
 But not every instance of intimate partner violence gets reported to, or recorded by, the police.
 We know there is a large proportion of those instances that are not reflected in police statistics.
 You could do a survey.
 But it would not be practical to ask everybody in the country about this.
 So you select a sample and try to develop an estimate of what the extent of this problem is in the population based on what you observe in the sample.
 But, how can you be sure your sample guess, your estimate, is any good?
 Would you get a different estimate if you select a different sample?

 You conduct a study to evaluate the impact of a particular crime prevention program.
-You select a a number of areas as part of the study.
+You select a number of areas as part of the study.
 Half of it you randomly allocate to your intervention and the other half to your control or comparison group.
 Imagine that you observe these areas after the intervention is implemented and you notice there is a difference.
 There is less crime in your intervention areas.
 How can you reach conclusions about the effectiveness of the intervention based on observations of differences on crime in these areas?
 What would have happened if your randomisation would have split your sample in different ways, would you still be able to observe an effect?

 For this and similar problems we need to apply statistical inference: a set of tools that allows us to draw inferences from sample data.
 In this session we will cover a set of important concepts that constitute the basis for statistical inference.
 In particular, we will approach this topic from the **frequentist** tradition.